-Some interesting views of this subject are also presented in president Monroe's message on internal improvements, on the 4th of May 1822, appended to his message respecting the Cumberland road.
-See, sepecially, pages 8 and 9.
+some interesting views of this subject are also presented in president Monroe's message on internal improvements, on the 4th of May 1829, appended to his message respecting the Cumberland road.

-his message respecting the Cumberland read.
 See, especially, pages 8 and 9.
 When Mr. chief justice Marshall, in Ogden v.
-Gibbons, (9 Wheat R. 187,) admits, that the states, before the formation of the constitution, were sovereign and independent, and were connected with each other only by a league, it is manifest, that he uses the word "sovereign" in a very restricted sense.
+Gibbons, (9 Wheat.
+R. 187,) admits, that the states, before the formation of the constitution, were sovereign and independent, and were connected with each other only by a league, it is manifest, that he uses the word "sovereign" in a very restricted sense.
 Under the confederation there were many limitations upon the powers of the states.

-the confederation there were many limitations upon the powers of the states, †See Penhallow v.
-Doane, 3 Dall, R. 54; Ware v.
-Hylton, 3 Dall, 199, per Chase J. See the Circular Letter of Congress, 13th September 1779; 5 Jour.
+† See Penhallow v.
+Doane, 3 Dall.
+R. 54; Ware v.
+Hylton, 3 Dall.
+199, per Chase J. See the Circular Letter of Congress, 13th September 1779; 5 Jour.
 Cong.
-311, 348, 349.
+341, 348, 349.

-t Jour. of Cong.
+| Jour. of Cong.
 1777, p.
 502.

 In the first place, it is an historical fact that these very conventions, which in some of the states elected members to the congress of 1774, constituted at that time the legisgress continued to exercise the powers of a general government, whose acts were binding on all the states.
-And though they constantly admitted the states to be "sovereign and independent communities;"\ yet it must be obvious, that the terms were used in the subordinate and limited sense already alluded to; for it was impossible to use them in any other sense, since a majority of the states could by their public acts in congress control and bind the minority.
-Among the exclusive powers exercised by congress, were the power to declare war and make peace; to authorize captures; to institute appellate prize courts; to direct and control all national, military, and naval operations; to form alliances, and make treaties; to contract debts, and issue bills of credit upon national account.
-In respect to foreign governments, we were politically known as the United States only; and it was in our national capacity, as such, that we sent and received ambassadors, entered into treaties and alliances, and were admitted into the general community of nations, who might exercise the right of belligerents, and claim an equality of sovereign powers and prerogatives.†
+And though they constantly admitted the states to be "sovereign and independent communities;" yet it must be obvious, that the terms were used in the subordinate and limited sense already alluded to; for it was impossible to use them in any other sense, since a majority of the states could by their public acts in congress control and bind the Among the exclusive powers exercised by congress, minority. were the power to declare war and make peace; to authorize captures; to institute appellate prize courts; to direct and control all national, military, and naval operations; to form alliances, and make treaties; to contract debts, and issue bills of credit upon national account.
+In respect to foreign governments, we were politically known as the United States only; and it was in our national capacity, as such, that we sent and received ambassadors, entered into treaties and alliances, and were admitted into the general community of nations, who might exercise the right of bellige. rents, and claim an equality of sovereign powers and prerogatives.†